 You can definitely use the pyramid method we talked about last week but do keep in mind that many synthetic materials and perfumers’ bases do not fit into the traditional top/mid/base in terms of their volatility but actually perform all the way through the fragrance.

 Because of this its often easier to think about construction your fragrance (and even creating accords) based on their function in the finished fragrance.
 This is a great method that I originally learned from perfumer Stephen Dowthwaite and modified slightly over the years.
 I love this method as it makes it easier for a complete beginner to map out and create a finished fragrance without having to know every single material and how it will react in a fragrance formula.

 Of course, there will always be trials needed and modifications to perfect your finished fragrance, but it really simplifies things – which is always a good thing in my book.

-I will be sharing more on this method and doing a practical demo on the upcoming masterclass inside The Artisan Perfumery Mastermind but I also wanted to share it will you too so you can get started.
+I share more on this method with a practical demo on the fragrance construction masterclass inside The Artisan Perfumery Mastermind but I also wanted to share it will you too so you can get started.

 - Start by creating your heart accord (or accords) and use this as the largest proportion of your formulation.

 - Create a maximum of 3 accessory accords (especially if you are a beginner) for your formulation making sure you don’t overload with conflicting elements, or it will change the main character